ParadoxGameConverters/CK3ToEU4/CK3ToEU4/Data_Files/ReadMe.txt

 * Silver Wizard 							- Coding support
 * Zemurin 									- The Weave

+Special thanks to the Bronze Age:Reborn mod for allowing the converter to use its namelists for Bronze Age cultures.
+It can be found on Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=2448788091

  - AND ALL THE OTHERS WHO GAVE THEIR INPUT ON THE FORUM AND DISCORD -